 Yes, a javelin thrown properly is dangerous, even quite deadly!
-You need to understand that many, if not most of the original Olympic throwing events were actually ancient military weapons.
+You need to understand that many, if not most of the original Olympic throwing events were ancient military weapons.

 Why is speed important in javelin throw?

-Speed is a rather important part of the momentum.
+Speed is a rather important part of momentum.
 In throwing the javelin, or as we like to call it in the movies, the spear, it is considered beneficial to run and build up momentum so that it, together with the strength of the arm and the upper body, is transferred to the spear when we stop and release it.

 Then, the momentum is changed to force to overcome gravity and air resistance and achieve increased distance.
 I forget the formula; it’s in your text.

 What are some easy javelin throwing techniques that inexperienced players can learn?

 Not the answer you want, but throwing the javelin is not easy.
 It is technically challenging to learn, especially for those from other throwing sports, such as baseball, where the biomechanics are different.

 That said, there are key, basic techniques that will make future javelin throwing easier.
 First, “throwing through the tip” means applying the throwing force cleanly along the longitudinal axis of the javelin.
 Forces applied even a slight tangent will dramatically detract from the throw.

 The javelin is notoriously finicky about its flight.
 The second main one is to learn to pull (not throw) the javelin over your center of mass (body), which is fundamental to applying the accelerating inertia from the approach to the spear.
 Working on those will lead to better future throwing.